Covid 19 coronavirus: Police net weapons in gang raids during lockdown

 • Covid 19 coronavirus: Police worry there will be mayhem on the streets at alert level 2

-In the South Island, those efforts targeted the King Cobras, the Tribesmen, and the Mongrel Mob.
+In the South Island, those efforts targeted the King Cobras, the Tribesmen and the Mongrel Mob.

 Thirteen warrants were executed, resulting in 13 arrests and 31 charges laid, in the Southern Police District during the lockdown period, police said.